serwus701/serwus701/README.md

 <div align="center">

 ## About me:
   Hi, I'm student at Politechnika Wrocławska.
-Currently employed in Volvo as Intern Frontend Software Engeneer.
+Currently employed in Volvo as Intern Fullstack Software Engeneer.
-  Professionally I'm using React, SharePoint and Azure technologies.
+  Professionally I'm using React, SharePoint, C# and Azure technologies.

 -------------------